vuejs/eslint-plugin-vue/docs/rules/enforce-style-attribute.md

 > enforce or forbid the use of the `scoped` and `module` attributes in SFC top level style tags

 - :exclamation: <badge text="This rule has not been released yet." vertical="middle" type="error"> ***This rule has not been released yet.*** </badge>
-- :wrench: The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.

 ## :book: Rule Details